nutanixdev/python-api-lab-devmktg/contents/structure.rst

      mkdir lab

-We'll create these files as we go through the lab, but here is some info about what each part does.
+We'll create these files as we go through the lab, but here is some info about what each file does.

 - `lab/__init__.py`, the application's "main" entry point.
 - `lab/static/`, the folder containing our JavaScript, CSS and JSON files that describe our main view's layout.
+- `lab/static/css` and `lab/static/js`, the folder containing our custom CSS and Javascript files
 - `lab/static/js/lib/` and `lab/static/css/lib/`, collections of third-party JavaScripts and CSS to support our app.
 - `lab/templates/`, our HTML layouts.
 - `lab/util/apiclient/__init__.py`, our custom Python class that describes what an API request looks like and the functions associated with it.